clebert/esbuild-html-plugin/README.md

 # esbuild-html-plugin

-> An esbuild plugin that generates an HTML file by providing access to the
+> An esbuild plugin that generates an HTML file.

-> output URLs of the bundled assets while allowing customization of head and
-> body elements.
-Minification is controlled by esbuild's `minify` option.
+This esbuild plugin allows the creation of an HTML file featuring output URLs of bundled assets, while supporting customization of head and body elements.
+The esbuild's `minify` option handles minification.

 ## Installation